A Reason from the Stars

 Moral considerations constrain him to assist Abram whom he encounters in Birmingham at the time of Prince Rupert’s assault on the town.
 Tom returns with Abram to Lichfield to collect Eleanour, who had entreated him to protect her on her homeward journey to Ledbury.
 However she is reconciled with her husband and it is Prince Rupert who needs Tom’s help with an embarrassing medical problem.
 Ultimately Tom behaves heroically at the second siege of Lichfield where Rupert, with daring resolution, explodes the first landmine ever detonated on English soil.

-And in that city a great act of rebellion against the Crown takes place.
-The Parliamentarian citizens refuse to yield Gloucester to the besieging army of the King, who encircles the city for an entire month.
+And in Gloucester a great act of rebellion against the Crown takes place.
+The Parliamentarian citizens refuse to yield their city to the besieging army of the King, who encircles it with his forces for an entire month.
 And yet the walls could not have with stood a serious bombardment.

 After further laborious journeys, Tom again finds himself tending the wounded at the Battle of Newbury.
-At last he finally returns to Worcester having witnessed many acts of rebellion against the King.
+At last he finally returns to Worcester having witnessed many acts of rebellion against the King, one of which was the planned suicide in battle of Lucius Carey, Viscount Falkland, a man who had the intelligence and charisma to act as an effective mediator.

 An Ungodly Reckoning – November 1643- March 1644